powdr-labs/powdr/book/src/pil/types.md

 - `!` ("bottom" or "unreachable" type)
 - enum types

+> In addition, there are the `col` and `inter` types, but they are special in that
-> The `col` type is special in that it is only used for declaring columns, but cannot appear as the type of an expression.
+> they are only used for declaring columns, but cannot appear as the type of an expression.
 > See [Declaring and Referencing Columns](#declaring-and-referencing-columns) for details.

 Powdr-pil performs Hindley-Milner type inference.
 This means that, similar to Rust, the type of